Cluster-aware Semi-supervised Learning: Relational Knowledge Distillation Provably Learns Clustering: Acknowledgement

 \section{Acknowledgement}

 YD was supported in part by the Office of Naval Research N00014-18-1-2354, NSF DMS-1952735, DOE ASCR DE-SC0022251, and UT Austin Graduate School Summer Fellowship.
 KM was supported by the Peter J. O'Donnell Jr. Postdoctoral Fellowship at the Oden Institute at the University of Texas, Austin.
-QL acknowledges the support of NYU Research Catalyst Prize.
+QL acknowledges the support of NYU Research Catalyst Prize and Whitehead Fellowship for Junior Faculty in Biomedical and Biological Sciences.
 RW was supported in part by AFOSR MURI FA9550-19-1-0005, NSF DMS-1952735, NSF IFML grant 2019844, NSF DMS-N2109155, and NSF 2217033.
+The authors wish to thank IFML for generously providing computational resources, as well as the anonymous reviewers for their helpful comments and suggestions.